 In addition, we will be naming the court after “Uncle” Chuck Arnold, a fixture of our JCC for 28 years who was able to make such a positive impact on so many people in our community…both youth and seniors!
 Your support will help us realize this opportunity to truly honor a JCC Legend!

 Jewish Senior Outreach - Meals, Transportation and Other Assistance

 Jewish Senior Outreach is regularly called upon to provide meals, transportation, needed home repairs, medical equipment and case management services to our community elders.
 Ongoing financial support is always needed and appreciated to cover the professionals involved and to keep our elders safe and cared for.
 The cost of these services varies widely depending on the individual situation and need.

 Feel free to contact Shelly Fox @ email@example.com or 402-334-6532 for more information.

 Rose Blumkin Jewish Home - (check back for updates)

 Nebraska Jewish Historical Society - Community Programs

 The Nebraska Jewish Historical Society is constantly seeking ways to better promote and preserve the histories of Jewish families who settled in Nebraska and Council Bluffs, Iowa.
 NJHS is seeking funds to provide community programs.
 These programs can be exhibits, issuing publications or related educational and cultural activities.
 The cost of NJHS programing depends on the story told and the media chosen.
-The cost of exhibits can vary depending on funding but generally, the minimum cost is $5000.
 The cost of an edition of the popular NJHS Memories of the Jewish Midwest changes periodically.
 If interested, please contact NJHS for current pricing.